Rugaliz/Black_Noah/README.md

 For Windows systems:
 Place these files in the same folder as your mame executable with the rest of mame's folders.
 This frontend also requires ps1 memory card files located at memcard(/psx.mc1 and /psx.mc2) for the Playstation launcher.

+NOTE: Make sure your mame executable is named "mame".

 Also bios files for each system are required and must be placed where your MAME instalation rom path.